microsoft/language-server-protocol/protocol.md

 # Language Server Protocol

 This document describes version 3.0 of the language server protocol.
-Changes are marked with a change or new bar on the left hand side.
-Below is a summary of the major changes compared to version 2.x:

-* Support for `textDocument/willSave` notification and `textDocument/willSaveWaitUntil` request.
-Especially the support for the `textDocument/willSaveWaitUntil` request required some additions to the protocol.
-The major reason is that the `textDocument/willSaveWaitUntil` request is very time critical and it might block the save of files in the tool until it response has arrived at the tool.
-To support this in an optimal fashion the protocol now supports to register and unregister capabilities dynamically and not only statically during server initialization.
-* The client now announces capabilities as well.
-This will allow servers to react to different clients (e.g. VS Code, Vim, Eclipse) which support different versions of the protocol.
-For the protocol we decided to go with so called feature flags instead of protocol version since versions needs to be mapped to features anyways.
+Major goals of the 3.0 version are:

+- add support for client feature flags to support that servers can adapt to different client capabilities.
+An example is the new `textDocument/willSaveWaitUntil` request which not all clients might be able to support.
+If the feature is disabled in the client capabilities sent on the initialize request, the server can't rely on receiving the request.
+- add support to expieriment with new features.
+The new `ClientCapabilities.experimential` section together with feature flags allow servers to provide experimental feature without
+- servers can more dynamically react to client features.
+Capabilites can now be register and unregistered after the initialize request using the new `client/registerCapability` and `client/unregisterCapability`.
+This for example allows servers to react to settings or configuration changes without a restart.
+- add support for `textDocument/willSave` notification and `textDocument/willSaveWaitUntil` request.
+- add support for `textDocument/documentLink` request.
+- add feature flag to indicate if the client support the new `range`property on `CompletionItem`.

+An implementation for node of the 3.0 version of the protocol can be found [here](https://github.com/Microsoft/vscode-languageserver-node).
+The version is currently available at the next tag to allow for feedback.
+Plan is to release final 3.0 early 2017.

 The 2.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-2-x.md).
 The 1.x version of this document can be found [here](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-1-x.md).